CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/installation.md

 docker build ./app-config/auth-service -t auth-service
 ```

-If you are using a computer with ARM CPU (Mac M1/2/3), then add the arg `--platform linux/arm64` to the docker build cmd.
+If you are using a computer with ARM CPU (Mac M1/2/3), then add the arg `--platform linux/arm64` to the 3 `docker build` cmds.

-If you need to debug the Docker build, add the args `--no-cache --progress=plain` to see a more verbose output in your terminal.
+If you need to debug the Docker build, add the args `--no-cache --progress=plain` to the 3 `docker build` cmds (??) to see a more verbose output in your terminal.

 Get the client secret from the CERN Application portal for the `caimira-test` app.
 See [CERN-SSO-integration](deployment.md#cern-sso-integration) for more info.
 ```